AntennaPod/AntennaPod/README.md

 - [ActionBarSherlock](https://github.com/JakeWharton/ActionBarSherlock)
 - [ViewPagerIndicator](https://github.com/JakeWharton/Android-ViewPagerIndicator)

+## Building

+Before building, make sure you have added FlattrConfig.java as described in the 'Flattr API' - section!

 ### Building with ant

 ActionBarSherlock and ViewPagerIndicator have to be added as library projects.
 Flattr4j and ApacheCommons Lang are jar-libraries and have to be copied into the libs folder in the root directory.